koontz/Alvin-Koontz---ECE-497/hw04/readMe.txt

 matrix response and run the function that updates the html classes to visually update the user to the current state of the led.

-2) When an led is click on in the browser, the table entry has an onclick function that is called with the location of the led, the onclick function uses socket.io to communicate with the server and tell it which led has been clicked and to set that led to on
+2) When an led is clicked on in the browser, the table entry has an onclick function that is called with the location of the led, the onclick function uses socket.io to communicate with the server and tell it which led has been clicked and to set that led to on